MAP Protocol in GSM explained.

 MAP uses the services of the TCAP layer.
-Each of MAP primitives has corresponding TCAP messages.
+Each MAP primitives has corresponding TCAP messages.
 In a similar way, each TCAP message provides indications to the MAP user.
 The following paragraphs explain the mapping of primitives.

 List of primitives from map users to TCAP messages.

-- MAP_OPEN_REQUEST, this is the primitive used by the MAP user to start a new dialogue.
+- MAP_OPEN_REQUEST is the primitive used by the MAP user to start a new dialogue.
 The parameters are Calling SCCP address, Called SCCP address, and Application context.
 Upon receiving MAP_OPEN_REQUEST, the TCAP layer creates a new dialogue locally.

-- MAP_SERVICE_REQUEST, this is used to send the actual map protocol operation to the TCAP layer.
+- MAP_SERVICE_REQUEST is used to send the actual map protocol operation to the TCAP layer.
 Upon receiving MAP_SERVICE_REQUEST, TCAP stores the map operation locally against the opened dialogue.

 - MAP_DELIMIT_REQUEST is used to send the message out to the network.
 Upon receiving MAP_DELIMIT_REQUEST, the TCAP layer sends the TCAP_BEGIN to the destination node, with the map operation.
 If this is received for an existing dialogue (no open), the TCAP_CONTINUE is sent to the network.